 Papers should be a maximum of 7.000 words, and use the New Harvard Citation System.
 Papers must include abstracts and key words.
 Authors should also provide a short bio (up to 20 lines).

-Computer Science Journals (CSC Journals) invites researchers, editors, scientists & scholars to publish their scientific research papers in an International Journal of Human Computer Interaction (IJHCI) Volume 3, Issue 2.
+Computer Science Journals (CSC Journals) invites researchers, editors, scientists & scholars to publish their scientific research papers in an International Journal of Experimental Algorithms (IJEA) Volume 3, Issue 1.